Module 3: All about dashboard filters, trends, and reports

 If you wish to follow along with the script, or just prefer reading, a complete transcript of the video can be seen below.

-The instant people start responding to your survey you can filter the data, tag comments, create reports, track trends, trigger alerts, manipulate metrics, and isolate actionable insights for as many projects as you care to create!
+The instant people start responding to your survey you can filter the data, tag comments, create reports, track Trends, trigger Alerts, manipulate metrics, and isolate actionable insights for as many projects as you care to create!
 Whew!

-The demo mirrors reality, receiving a daily dose of data for each of the 10 survey types presented in Core Module 1.
-The demo lets us experiment with all of the outcomes posited by each methodology in an environment where it’s impossible to break anything, and where you don’t need to create your own test data.
+The demo mirrors reality, receiving a daily dose of data for each of the core metric types.
+The demo lets us experiment in an environment where it’s impossible to break anything.
 So let’s put a survey type to the test!

 As the demo opens, you’ll see a typical Delighted Dashboard.

 Let’s start this experiment by slicing and dicing CSAT results.
-To open a CSAT Dashboard, pick CSAT from the “Projects drop-down” menu.
+To open a CSAT Dashboard, pick CSAT from the Projects drop-down menu.

 Shifting gears a bit, click the “SHOW GRAPH” button and reveal an over-time visualization of this CSAT campaign.
 Dates appear along the X-axis, with the incoming responses on the Y-axis.
 You can change the graph’s time period to "Daily," "Weekly," or "Monthly" to suit your preferences.
 When you’ve finished, click “HIDE GRAPH” to collapse the visualization.